 Nintex Workflow 2013 exists to allow workflow creation and management without the need for programming, this sets the tone for the course with no programming required during any of the topics.

 Note: This release of Nintex Workflow 2016 contains the same functionality as Nintex Workflow 2013 and 2010, If you have already attended the Nintex Workflow 2013 or 2010 courses you will not benefit from this course.

 This course is a demanding three days aimed at delegates that are already experienced users of SharePoint.
 No prior knowledge of Nintex Workflow is needed but some previous experience of Nintex Workflow would be an advantage.
 It would also be an advantage if you have experience of creating workflows in Microsoft SharePoint Designer or Visual Studio.

-The content of the Workflow section of this course covers the following topics:
+The content of the course covers the following topics:

 Introduction to Nintex Workflow

 Nintex Workflow and SharePoint

 Product versions and features

 Installation requirements and setup